 Best for Advanced Traders

-Bitget, headquartered in Singapore, is built for power users.
-It combines deep derivatives liquidity, leading copy trading, institutional-grade APIs, and a sizable insurance pool.
+Bitget, headquartered in Singapore, is designed for experienced traders.
+It combines derivatives liquidity, copy trading features, institutional-grade API access, and an insurance pool intended to help manage risk in certain scenarios.

 Why We Picked It

-Quant teams can leverage its mature API stack and integrations.
-Security is backed by real-time Proof of Reserves and a $650M insurance fund, with risk tools that meet pro expectations.
+Quant teams can use its API capabilities and integrations.
+It also highlights Proof of Reserves reporting and an insurance fund, along with risk tools that align with professional-style trading needs.

 Pros and Cons

-• Pro Stack: Advanced terminal and copy trading leader.
+- Pro Stack: Advanced terminal and copy trading.

 How to Choose a Crypto Exchange in the Philippines